emanuele-moscato/bayesian-explorations/README.md

 - [PyStan](https://pystan.readthedocs.io/en/latest/) (the Python interface to the Stan platform, written in C++).

+- [ArviZ](https://arviz-devs.github.io/arviz/index.html) (a library for exploratory analysis of Bayesian models, e.g. plotting, diagnostics and model comparison, that works on top of many packages, among which PyMC, PyStan and TFP).

 - [Edward](http://edwardlib.org/).

 **Suggestion:** start with one and focus on that.
 I've personally chosen **TFP** because I find it quite complete in terms of features and because being from Google we can be sure it's well maintained - plus, I was curious about exploring TensorFlow in general and Bayesian neural networks in particular.